 Coquina Jasper Rough Rock Stone Slab

-It weighs .32 lbs. and is shown wet in the first 2 pictures.
+The unpolished lapidary stone slab weighs .28 lbs. and is shown wet in the first 2 pictures.

 Coquina is a consolidated sedimentary rock of biochemical origin, mainly composed of mineral calcite, often including some phosphate, in the form of seashells or coral.
 Coquina forms near shore, where wave action is vigorous and sorts the sediments well.